seqan/seqan/manual/source/Tutorial.rst

 :ref:`tutorial-simple-rna-seq`
   In this tutorial you will learn how to implement a simple RNA-Seq based gene quantification tool, that computes RPKM expression levels based on a given genome annotation and RNA-Seq read alignments.

-:ref:`tutorial-simple-read-mapping`
-  This tutorial shows how to implement a simple read mapping program based on the SWIFT filter and online Hamming finder for verification.

-:ref:`tutorial-mini-bowtie`
-  Mini-Bowtie is a very basic read aligner that is inspired by the well known Bowtie program :cite:`Langmead2009`.
-  It serves as an example to show that you can write sophisticated programs with SeqAn using few lines of code.

 :ref:`tutorial-data-journaling`
   In this tutorial we demonstrate how you can handle multiple large sequence in main memory while the data structures themself support a certain parallel sequence analysis.